Kristina01111000/Drws_site/README.md

 - socre card: moved up monthly totals, waiting on delete initial one until confirmation that you like where it is
 - removed search from header

-- need to fix menus for  old front page -> fight with widgt context they updated the widget page so now it doesn't work correctly
+- need to fix widgets for  old front page -> fight with widgt context they updated the widget page so now it doesn't work correctly
+	- the update makes you update all the old widgets so they look different, doesn't allow widget context to work anymore
+	- will try deleting widget context to make them work again